rekardev1/simon_says_fun/README.md

 # Simon Says Fun

-Simon Says Fun is a simple game app that challenges the user's memory by flashing a sequence of tiles and asking the user to repeat the sequence in the correct order.
+Simon Says Fun is a simple game that challenges the user's memory by flashing a sequence of tiles and asking the user to repeat the sequence in the correct order.

 # Setup Dev Environment